Alana2022/AlanasProject0/README.md

 *Feed the tamagotchi

-*Clean the tamagotchi
+*Make sure your tamagotchi gets sleep

-*Play with the tamagotchi
+*Play with the tamagotchi so your pet doesn't get bored

-*Turn off the lights

                 *Tamagotchis mood points*